boomcamp/WP1-resume-plugin/README.md

 # WP2 - resume-plugin

-Using this example wordpress shortcode create a custom plugin and display it as a resume format.
+Using this example php class create a custom plugin that displays Thomas Davis information in a resume format.

 ### Helpers